 Address and BSSID fields

 The content of the address fields of Data frames are dependent upon the values of the To DS and From DS fields in the Frame Control field and whether the Frame Body field contains either an MSDU (or fragment thereof) or an entire A-MSDU, as determined by the A-MSDU Present subfield of the QoS Control field (see 8.2.4.5.9 (A-MSDU Present subfield)).
 The content of the address fields is defined in Table 8-34 (Address field contents).
 Where the content of a field is shown as not applicable (N/A), the field is omitted.
-Note that Address 1 always holds the receiver address of the intended receiver (or, in the case of group addressed frames, receivers), and that Address 2 always holds the address of the STA that is transmitting the frame.
+Note that Address 1 always holds the receiver address of the intended receiver (or, in the case of group addressed frames, receivers; or, in the case of selective reception group a SYNRA), and that Address 2 always holds the address of the STA that is transmitting the frame.

 Table 8-34 – Address field contents